Gå til hovedinnhold

 For most integrations, webhooks are the simpler and more responsive choice.
 Polling is useful when running a webhook endpoint isn't an option.

-A webhook subscribes you to unlock events on one or more doors.
-Whenever a matching event log is created, Parakey sends a POST to your URL with the event log as the body.
+An Unlock event webhook subscribes you to unlock events on one or more locks.
+Whenever a matching event log is created, Parakey sends a POST to your URL with the event log as the body (same shape as GET /eventLogs/:id).

-For the general mechanics of how webhooks behave (request format, retries, idempotence, disabling), see Webhooks.
+For the general mechanics of how webhooks behave (URL, places, custom headers, API version, retries, idempotence, disabling), see Webhooks.
+This article only covers the Trigger on options that are specific to unlock events.

 • Manual Integration: Settings → Integrations → Webhooks → Add.